The Best Audition Songs for Sweeney Todd – by Character

 Step 1: Read your audition details

 Please read your audition details carefully, as they sometimes specify the type of song they’d like to hear (a ballad, something Sondheim, etc.).
 Make sure to select a song that’s appropriate for your casting call.
-And as you’re picking out a song, these links may be helpful:

 Step 2: Get to know the show